dtcenter/METcalcpy/docs/Users_Guide/logging.rst

-In this example, when an :code:`AggStat object` is instantiated, it invokes the :code:`setup_logging` function, passing in the :code:`in_params` dictionary, which contains logging configurations from a YAML file such as 0**val1l2_agg_stat.yaml**.
+In this example, when an :code:`AggStat object` is instantiated, it invokes the :code:`setup_logging` function, passing in the :code:`in_params` dictionary, which contains logging configurations from a YAML file such as **val1l2_agg_stat.yaml**.
 This ensures the logger is configured according to the user's settings.

 YAML-Driven Configuration
 =========================

-METcalcpy now allows users to customize logging behavior directly within the user's YAML configuration files, eliminating the need for hardcoding logging settings in Python scripts.
+METcalcpy allows users to customize logging behavior directly within the user's YAML configuration files, eliminating the need for hardcoding logging settings in Python scripts.